josephwilk/overtone.device.launchpad/README.md

   * Grid buttons simply toggle state/light on/off.
 * user1, user1:
   * Enter mode where there is no persistent grid state.
-  * Grid buttons trigger on on key down and off on key up
+  * Grid buttons trigger led/fn key-down and off with key-up

 ```clojure
 (use 'launchpad.core)